Frequently asked question

 - Openness and respect for diversity: Waldorf schools welcome the cultural, religious, intellectual diversity of their student, teacher and parent body as well as gender diversity within the school community.
 Students are encouraged to form their own opinions rather than follow a single ideology.

-- Fear free exit: There is no coercion to join the school community and no punishment for leaving; families are free to withdraw their child(ren) from school at any time and are free to make educational decisions for their children without fear of reprisals.
+- Fear free entry and exit: There is no coercion to join the school community and no punishment for leaving; families are free to withdraw their child(ren) from school at any time and are free to make educational decisions for their children without fear of reprisals.

 - No marginalisation: Waldorf schools are not closed or isolated from the outside world.
 They do not demand total separation from society or the wider education system.
 Waldorf schools (including the Waldorf School Luxembourg) show themselves publicly through open days or through exhibitions, lectures, performances or concerts in public spaces.

-> Why are there no school reports?
+> Why are there no school reports given at Waldorf schools?

 > Is it true that Waldorf schools are only for the elite?

-> Can Waldorf pupils write?
+> Are Waldorf pupils able to write?

 Yes, of course!
 Waldorf pupils learn to write right from the start - often using creative and movement-based methods.
 Initially, they write with individually designed letters before moving on to Latin cursive.
 Many Waldorf pupils develop particularly fluent and expressive handwriting.